 - Very bad skin irritation.

 What are some other side effects of Nitro-Dur?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 - Skin irritation.

-- You may have headaches when you start taking this medicine.
+- You may have headaches when you start taking Nitro-Dur (nitroglycerin transdermal patch).
 Most of the time it gets better with time.
-Do not change how you use Nitro-Dur to avoid these headaches.
+Do not change how you use Nitro-Dur (nitroglycerin transdermal patch) to avoid these headaches.
 Talk with your doctor for ways to lessen this side effect.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 How do I store and/or throw out Nitro-Dur?